Art Show, “Art as Inquiry,” (with Climate Co-lab)

 The month-long event will host additional climate awareness events, including:

-- “Nature Walk,” a musical and narrative presentation at the Arts Alliance Center; music led by IU School of Music student Thejas Mirle and four composers; narrative provided by Distinguished IU Biology Professor Roger Hangarter
+- April 12 – “Nature Walk,” a musical and narrative presentation at the Arts Alliance Center; 2-3 pm.
+Music led by IU School of Music student Thejas Mirle and four composers; narrative provided by Distinguished IU Biology Professor Roger Hangarter.

-- Public Art Sand Art Mural in Switchyard Park: Working with the Bloomington Commission on Sustainability and a local girl scout troop, we’ll have interactive art for the public to engage with climate change in the form of a temporary sand art mural at the Switchyard Park Earth Day Event 2026
+- Public Art Sand Art Mural in Switchyard Park on April 18: Working with the Bloomington Commission on Sustainability and a local girl scout troop, we’ll have interactive art for the public to engage with climate change in the form of a temporary sand art mural at the Switchyard Park Earth Day Event 2026

-- MDWST Fable will create an eco-health public installation in Pillar Arts Alliance Center to allow the public to co-create and participate in healing art and climate awareness
+- MDWST Fable along with five artists with the IU Art School creates SOLACE, an eco-health public installation in Pillar Arts Alliance Center on three dates, April 18, 25, and 26.
+The installation is designed to to allow the public to co-create and participate in healing art and climate awareness.

 Purpose of the Show